 **NUR 419 may not be taken unless RN credit options have been completed and posted.

-Credits-by-examination may be earned in selected non-nursing courses.
-These include English Composition, Introduction to Psychology, Introduction to Sociology, Human Growth and Development, Statistics, and Microbiology.
-Contact the Office of Prior Learning Assessment, (207) 780-4663, for an appointment or information.
+Credits-by-examination may be earned in select non-nursing courses.
+These include College Writing, Introduction to Psychology, Introduction to Sociology, Multicultural Human Development, Statistics, and Microbiology.
+Additional information may be obtained through the Office for Prior Learning Assessment, (207) 780-4663.

 Sequencing of Courses

-Some courses and credits-by-examination have prerequisites which must be completed prior to enrollment.
+Some courses and credits-by-examination have prerequisites that must be completed prior to enrollment.
 Some prerequisites may transfer into USM from another accredited institution; others may be taken at USM.

-Upon completion of all undergraduate courses, the RN to Master of Science student enrolls in graduate courses.
-All graduate courses are required and concentrations total 38 to 55 credits.
-Please refer to the MS degree pages for sample plans of study for each concentration.
+Upon completion of all undergraduate courses, the RN to MS student enrolls in graduate courses.
+All graduate courses are required, and concentrations total 38 to 55 credits.
+Please refer to the MS degree pages for each concentration.